 Turn in electronically to your primary supervisor by the 5th of each month for the preceding month!
-Please Cc By Thao @ by.thao@providence.or Save document as: Last Name, First Name, Month of the log.
+Please Cc By Thao (a) by thao (b) thao (b) thao (c) by the constraint of the log.
 Ex: Doe, Jane, December Activity Log